saachko/email-backend/README.md

 > **Attention!** The backend is deployed on a free service render.com, so when you run the application for the first time, you need to wait a little bit.
 Thank you 🙏

+> To make sockets work turn on VPN, please.

 [Link to the server deploy](https://email-backend-hut3.onrender.com/)

 [Link to the app deploy](https://saachko.github.io/email-app/)